Who We Are

 - Strong quantitative skills and knowledge of descriptive statistics, statistical tests and statistical inference.

 - Highly motivated with a strong work ethic.

 - Ability to work independently within defined guidelines.

 - Willingness to work in a highly interactive and collegial group of analysts.

 - Excellent organizational skills and attention to detail, including demonstrated ability to manage and prioritize multiple activities.

 - Excellent verbal and written communication skills.

-- Demonstrated knowledge of health care financing and delivery, population health, access to care, and health care claims and administrative data.
+- Demonstrated knowledge of health care financing and delivery, population health, and access to care policy.

-- Experience with grant writing and seeking grant funded opportunities.
+- Experience with grant writing and seeking grant funded opportunities is preferred.